Holika Dahan - victory of the good over evil.

 After reaching the place where bonfire would burn, there is the requirement to perform the following rituals:

-- Take rice, flowers in your hand while Chanting mantra (OM it is a sacred sound, which is meditated upon and considered as a spiritual icon by Hindus, Jains and Buddhists.
+1. Take rice, flowers in your hand while Chanting Mantra A group of sacred words chanted in order to gain something, be it materialistic pleasures or peaceful mind (OM it is a sacred sound, which is meditated upon and considered as a spiritual icon by Hindus, Jains and Buddhists.
 It is the primordial sound which is considered infinite, all encompassing, the truth of existence, the ultimate reality of the universe, the cause of life and the ultimate reality of being.
 It is the finest essence of life which helps in gaining the knowledge of self and the universe.
 Gan Ganpataye Namah).

 In the end, worship Holika because she was a demon, but had done severe penance.
 There is the believe that she could save from the demons and can give the boon for the prosperity, wealth and power for you.